polarfire-soc/polarfire-soc-documentation/fundamentals/debug-from-scratchpad/debug-from-scratchpad.md

     ![configure_hss_0](./images/configure_hss_0.PNG)

-2. Copy the `def_config` from the `boards/[target]` folder to the top level HSS project directory and modify the following:
+2. Copy the `def_config` from the boards/*target* directory to the top level HSS project directory (note *target* should be replaced with the actual target, e.g *mpfs-icicle-kit-es*).
+Modify the following:

     Ensure that `CONFIG_SKIP_DDR=y` is present.
 Also ensure that `CONFIG_BOOT_SERVICE=y` is not present, and instead there is a line that